RetroDECK/ES-DE/INSTALL.md

 f:\ES-Home\.emulationstation\downloaded_media\
 ```

-You now have a fully functional portable emulator installation!
+You now have a fully functional portable retro gaming installation!

 The portable installation works exactly as a normal installation, i.e. you can use the built-in scraper, edit metadata etc.